-Looking at dementia as a series of three stages - early, middle and late - can be a useful way of understanding the changes that occur over time.
+Each person experiences dementia in their own way.
+However, looking at dementia as a series of three stages – early, middle and late – can be a useful way of understanding the changes that occur over time.
 However, it is important to realise that this view of dementia can only provide a rough guide to the course of the illness.
 This is because:

 - some symptoms may appear earlier or later than indicated here, in a different order, or not at all